Probesys/bileto/docs/developers/import-data.md

 When importing the data, some elements may already exist in the database (e.g. users have been imported from LDAP, or the command failed the first time after importing part of the data).

-We can easily detect existing data for organizations, roles, users and labels.
+We can easily detect existing data for organizations, roles, users, teams and labels.
 Indeed, these entities require the uniqueness of a field (name or email).
 Thus, if we detect that a corresponding entity already exists (using the unique field), we can load the entity from the database to reuse it.

 Contracts and tickets are harder to handle as there is no unique field that could help us to detect existing data.
 Custom logic can be used though: